edwinm/docs/content/enterprise/running-on-aws.md

 8800 | Admin web console
 ```

 You’ll also need SSH access into your instance, so include port 22 in your security group.
-Then give your security group a name that you will recognize later, like “npmo”:
+Then give your security group a name that you will recognize later, like “npme”:

 ![Security Group Inbound](/images/npmo-aws2.png)